sedationh/obsidian-instant-above-divider/README.md

 -   Adds a command to insert a divider at the beginning of the note
 -   Automatically moves cursor to the beginning after insertion
 -   Option to respect headings when inserting dividers
+-   Smart handling of frontmatter - dividers are inserted after frontmatter if present

 ## Installation